-Resonance Images (MRI), Computed Tomography (CT) images and Ultrasound (US).
+Segmentation begins with the acquisition of images.
+The images used in our domain originate from medical devices.
+The types of images that we come across can be roughly divided into two groups macroscopic anatomical images and microscopic anatomical images.
+The macroscopic image modalities that we typically come across are Magnetic Resonance Images (MRI), Computed Tomography (CT) images and Ultrasound (US).
 The microscopic images that we use are confocal images.

-Most medical devices store their image output using the Digital Imaging and Communications in Medicine (DI-COM) standard.
+Most medical devices store their image output using the DICOM standard.
 The DICOM standard is a standard that covers the handling, storing, printing and transmitting of information in medical imaging.
 It includes a file format definition and a network protocol definition.
 We shall look at the information that can be stored in the DICOM file format and look at how we can make use of it.

 With the information garnered from the DICOM file we will orient and display the images for visualisation, ready for segmentation.
-In the task 2 the segmentation of the images will use a technique called point-and-click digitisation, in task 3 we will perform semi-automatic segmentation using edge detection and edge erosion.
+The task 1 is to investigate the DICOM headers from a set of tagged MRI images stored using the DICOM standard.
+In task 2 the segmentation of the images will use a technique called point-and-click digitisation, in task 3 we will perform semi-automatic segmentation using edge detection and edge erosion.
 In task 4 we will perform some post-processing on the segmented data to transform the data from the machine or magnet coordinates to heart coordinates.
 Finally, we will put it all together to create a segmentation workflow that will produce two point clouds suitable for left ventricle heart model fitting.

-Task one is to investigate the DICOM headers from a set of tagged MR images stored using the DICOM standard.
-It is quite common to see the DICOM standard used interchangeably with the DICOM image format it is important to remember that the DICOM standard is not only for the storing of images.
-We will use the MAP Client application and load the 'DTP Segmentation Task 1' workflow, with the workflow loaded you should see something like Fig. 2.2.
+As mentioned above, task 1 is to investigate the DICOM headers from a set of tagged MR images stored using the DICOM standard.
+It is quite common to see the DICOM standard used interchangeably with the DICOM image format.
+It is important to remember that the DICOM standard is not only for the storing of images.
+We will use the MAP Client application and load the 'DTP Image Segmentation Task 1' workflow, with the workflow loaded you should see something like Fig. 1.4.